-Managing written assignments that derive content from extensive reading.
-Prerequisite: ENG-1100 with a grade of C- or higher.
+Development of writing skills in the context of literary analysis and interpretation.
+Prerequisite: ENG 1100 with a grade of C- or higher.
 IAI: C1 901.

 ENG-2100: Linguistics - 3 hours

 Linguistic analysis of English.
 Historical background and modern developments.
 Emphasis on transformational grammar.